Rotation Control Unlearning: Quantifying and Controlling Continuous Unlearning for LLM with The Cognitive Rotation Space: Introduction

 In recent years, the development of Large Language Models (LLMs) has received widespread attention.
 With the extensive application of GPT (\cite{gpt}) and other LLMs (\cite{deepseek,llama7B-2}) in academic research and industry (\cite{wang-survey}), concerns about LLMs have also increased.
 Among these, security issues regarding information protection have become particularly prominent.
 These concerns have motivated researchers to use the machine unlearning method to remove potentially private (\cite{pan}), illegal or toxic data that may exist in LLMs.
 Currently, machine unlearning in LLMs (\cite{bourtoule}) is mainly divided into two paradigms: the method based on parameters (\cite{canshuyouhua1,canshuyouhua2,canshuyouhua3-soul}) and the method based on in-context unlearning (\cite{shangxiawenxiezai1,shangxiawenxiezai2}).
 The methods based on parameters achieve effective unlearning by maximizing the task loss on the unlearning data (\cite{rethinking,falcon}).
 The methods based on in-context unlearning modify the input prompts of LLM to make them refuse to output the content that needs to be unlearning (\cite{safety,unierase}).
 Other methods achieve the unlearning goal by interfering with the LLM's representation of the unlearned data (\cite{5deep,backdoor}).

 However, unlearning methods in LLM are often not a one-time operation but a continuous process in real world.
 Most of them exist the cumulative catastrophic utility loss (\cite{o3}) when dealing with continuous unlearning.
+The cumulative catastrophic utility loss causes a significant decline in both the LLM's unlearning capability and utility retention capacity during the continuous unlearning process as the number of requests increases.
+At the parameter level, this manifests as new unlearning requests inducing parameter shift in previously learned ones.
 Furthermore, they still require a retained dataset to maintain the model's utility.
 This retained dataset consists of a part of the original training dataset (\cite{bourtoule}).
 Since LLM require a large amount of data for training (\cite{wang-survey}), using the retained dataset in continuous unlearning is not feasible (\cite{liu2025rethinking}).

-The work of $o^3$ (\cite{o3}) proposed an unlearning paradigm for allocating weights to LoRA (\cite{lora}) based on the Out-Of-Distribution (OOD) detector score to address the aforementioned issues.
-However, its main limitation lies in the lack of in-depth investigation into the continuous unlearning process, which prevents $o^3$ from effectively quantifying the unlearning process.
-Moreover, the mapping relationship between Out-Of-Distribution (OOD) scores and LoRA weights still requires extensive experimentation to determine, resulting in a lack of precise control over the unlearning process.
+The work of $o^3$ (\cite{o3}) proposes to mitigate cumulative catastrophic utility loss by imposing orthogonal constraints on LoRA parameters and introduces weights for the LoRA (\cite{lora}) modules to represent the degree of unlearning.
+However, this approach suffers from several significant limitations.
+Firstly, the effectiveness of its simple orthogonal constraints on LoRA parameters diminishes as the number of unlearning requests increases, making it difficult to sustainably alleviate cumulative catastrophic utility loss.
+Secondly, using LoRA weights to quantify the degree of unlearning lacks interpretable justification.
+Finally, the mapping from the Out-Of-Distribution (OOD) detector outputs to the corresponding weights heavily relies on empirical design, which substantially increases the complexity and cost of application.